 Building a Solution with an Employee App

-The proven benefits of an employee app will solve many of the internal communication problems faced by the construction industry:
+The proven benefits of an employee communication app will solve many of the internal communication problems faced by the construction industry:

 1. Mobility and Range